Covid–19 risks to prisoners in NSW – justice delayed is justice denied

 Supervised care in the community, he argues, is likely to lead to long-term benefits, including a reduction in re-offending.

 For lawyers and their clients, this is an important point and one worth considering at this time if the person meets the criteria set out in section 32.
-(Please see Section 32 mental health treatment plans – NSW Supreme Court clarifies requirements.)
+(Please see Section 32 mental health treatment plans – NSW Supreme Court clarifies requirements and Section 32 Mental Health Act provisions replaced by new legislation in NSW.)

 The report also addresses the effects of prolonged isolation and segregation in custody (10 days or more) and how it can lead to delusions, hallucinations, depression and PTSD.
 There is also the risk of deteriorating mental health conditions because exercise, education, work and visits may have been suspended or reduced.